2025 Miami Dolphins season: Week 11: vs. Washington Commanders

-The Dolphins and the Commanders played in Madrid in the first NFL regular-season game held in Spain as part of the NFL International Series.
+The Dolphins and Commanders played in Madrid in the first NFL regular season game held in Spain as part of the NFL International Series.

 On the first play of overtime, Commanders quarterback Marcus Mariota threw an interception to Jack Jones, which set up a game-winning 29-yard field goal by Riley Patterson.

-With their 5th win against Washington since 2011, the Dolphins improved to 4–7 entering their bye.
+With their fourth win in their last 5 games against Washington since 2011, the Dolphins improved to 4–7 entering their bye.